To give your baby the best chance of sleeping well during the day and at night here are our best tips to create the ideal sleep conditions:

 By the time your baby reaches between 4-5 months they start to loose their startle reflex and you can begin to wean them off the swaddle and into a baby sleeping bag.

-Using a sleeping bag can work as a cue for your baby that they are going down for a nap or for bedtime.
+Using a baby sleeping bag can work as a cue for your baby that they are going down for a nap or for bedtime.
 It is a really good positive sleep association to develop.
 Sleeping bags also help keep your baby at a regular temperature.
 Often babies wake in the night or early morning due to being too cold.
-Mums can sometimes misinterpret their waking for hunger or a settling issue and end up feeding or rocking or resettling their baby, which can in turn actually then create a waking habit (in babies older than 6 months).
+We can sometimes misinterpret their waking for hunger or a settling issue and end up feeding or rocking or resettling our babies, which can in turn actually then create a waking habit (in babies older than 6 months).
 Using a baby sleeping bag can help make sure your baby stays nice and warm (and asleep!) all night long.
-We recommend sleeping bags that are made of natural fibers – cotton, wool, bamboo, merino – as these are much much safer for your baby and will mean they won’t overheat (a risk factor for SIDS).
+We recommend sleeping bags that are made of natural fibres – cotton, wool, bamboo, merino – as these are much much safer for your baby and will mean they won’t overheat (a risk factor for SIDS).
 Avoid using polar fleece or polyester/synthetic sleeping bags as these are quite dangerous, with zero breathability or temperature-regulating properties.
 Having a room thermometer is good too, so you can make sure you are dressing baby in the right clothing for their room temperature.